sm3131/employee-tracker-refactor/README.md

 4. If the program is running properly you should be confronted with some initial intro text and the first user prompt asking what you would like to do.
 5. There are a variety of options to view and manage various components of your company database, so choose the options that fulfill your needs.
 6. For example if you are using the application to view your database information you can choose the "View All Departments", "View All Roles", or "View All Employees" options.
 Any of these options will present you with a nicely formatted table of information for the corresponding category you chose.
 7. If you want to add database information, you can choose to either "Add a Department", Add a Role", or "Add an Employee".
-All of these option will present you with prompts to either enter or select information for each category.
+All of these options will present you with prompts to either enter or select information for each category.
 For example when adding a new role you will be asked to enter the role name, role salary, and select which department the role belongs to, when complete the application will notify you that a role has been added and you can view this addition by selecting "View All Roles"
 8. If you want to update an employee's role choose the "Update and Employee Role" option and you can then select which employee to update and the role you want to change.
 9. If you want to delete any data you have the option to either "Delete a Department", "Delete a Role", or "Delete an Employee".
 All of these options will provide you with a current list of data from the selected category, and you can choose which data to delete permanently from the database.
 10. If you are finished using the application, you can select the "Leave Application" option to exit the app and carry on with your day.

 **IMPORTANT NOTE:** Deleting a department, role, or employee will permanently delete this data from the database.
-You can always manually enter this data back into the database if you accidentally delete an entry you meant to keep in the database.
+You can always manually enter this data or you can rerun your seeds file to insert the initial starter data back into the database if you accidentally delete an entry you meant to keep in the database.

 ## License